 We need others.
 We can’t do this alone.
 Finding community is one of the most crucial things we do in this life.
 If you aren’t surrounded by people who love and support you right now, read this post and start searching for your community.

 The last thing I want to do when life is rough is read or study more about my particular situation.
-Might be a weird response, but over the years I’ve found it helpful.
+That might be a weird response, but over the years, I’ve found it helpful.
 Why focus on what you can’t change?
 Really, the only thing to focus on is God.

 As a homeschool mom, I started reading missionary biographies to my kids through this series.
 It was just an educational agenda at first, but I quickly saw the tremendous value in reading about the lives of these saints.

-Not only is it encouraging to know that all of God’s children walk through trials, it’s incredible to watch the faith these missionaries had as they served God.
+Not only is it encouraging to know that all of God’s children walk through trials, but it’s also incredible to watch the faith these missionaries had as they served God.
 If you love to read, I promise this will encourage you.
-Even if you don’t… try it!
+Even if you don’t … try it!

 In fact, that’s one of my favorite parts of this blog.
 Writing posts and emails to people like you is a beautiful reminder to me.

 Of course, you don’t have to help in that way.
 If you can’t bear it, try just helping in a simple way.
 Often we give the nurses in the day hospital little gifts and treats to thank them for their hard work when Luke has chemo.
 Although I know they get paid, this is one little way we can thank them for doing a job most of us would never be able to stomach.
 And it’s the best way to remind Luke that he’s not a victim.

 If you can’t think of anyone at all, try random acts of kindness.
 You’ll love doing something for someone else that is simple and fulfilling.
 (And if you would like some simple and practical ideas, check out our Random Acts of Kindness bingo and our RACK Christmas printables.
 Both have tons of ideas for loving on someone else.)

 Your turn—> What do you think?
 Have you tried any of these?
 I’d love to hear your ideas, too!